Alcaraz Gets French Open Wake-up Call After Slumping In Rome - UrduPoint

 Alcaraz Gets French Open Wake-up Call After Slumping In Rome

-Rome, (UrduPoint / Pakistan Point News - 15th May, 2023 ) :Carlos Alcaraz slumped to a third round defeat at the Italian Open to unheralded Hungarian Fabian Marozsan on Monday, just two weeks before he heads into the French Open as top seed.
+Rome, (UrduPoint / Pakistan Point News - 16th May, 2023 ) :Carlos Alcaraz slumped to a third round defeat at the Italian Open by unheralded Hungarian Fabian Marozsan on Monday, just two weeks before he heads into the French Open as top seed.

 The 20-year-old Spaniard, who is guaranteed to replace Novak Djokovic as world number one on May 22, had come into the tournament in Rome on the back of wins in Barcelona and Madrid.